Insights | | Stakeholder Engagement: Goals and actions bank

 Report on progress toward alignment with international ESG goals, including due diligence, remediation, and climate-related commitments.
 Providing accessible, transparent, and assured disclosures builds stakeholder trust and investor confidence (pp. 21–26, 33–40).

-Use recognised standards to strengthen credibility and stakeholder confidence
+Use standards and frameworks to value and evaluate stakeholder engagement

 Actions extracted from: Valuing Better Engagement: An economic framework to quantify the value of stakeholder engagement for infrastructure delivery